gildahl/arcadeVFE/README.md

 Configuration
 =============
 arcadeVFE offers two different modes of operation.
 The first is a **ROM Monitor** mode that can execute game-specific actions whenever a game using a MAME rom file is played.
-This mode provides full automated game controller configuration in MAME environments like Arcade Time Capsule.
+This mode can provide fully automated game controller configuration in MAME environments like Arcade Time Capsule.

 The second mode provides the option to trigger actions manually when a game controller button or keyboard key is pressed.
 Both **ROM Monitor** and keyboard/button actions can be added to the action list in any combination and are simultaneously active whenever the virtual arcade is running.